cotodevel/toolchaingenericds-multiboot/README.md

 ARM9: (0x02400000 - 0x02340000) = 0x340000 ~ 3.407.872 bytes, which is NOT too bad ;-)

+Todo:

+1)
-Todo: Some dkARM DS binaries aren't working.
+Some dkARM DS binaries aren't working.
 As a workaround you can reload moonshell2 through tgds-multiboot, then reload the problematic ds binary.

+2)
+Move dynamically any arm7.bin / arm9.bin targetAddress aiming for 0x02340000 areas

 Coto